pix303/users-training-app/README.md

 # autocomplete-training-prj

-Project to training implement search with autocomplete component with different framework + implment server in Go
+Training Project to implement a mock server in Go to serve an api for a search web app with autocomplete component with different framework